Pu (Luke) Yi

 Short Bio

 My formal name is Pu Yi (Chinese: 易普), and I usually go by Luke.
 I am a second-year Ph.D. student in computer science at Stanford University, advised by Prof. Sara Achour.
-My current research interests are unconventional computing paradigms and their interplay with emergent hardware technologies, with a focus on Hyperdimensional Computation.
+I identify myself as working in the intersection of theory and practices.
+My current research interests are developing computing systems for novel/unconventional computing paradigms, with a focus on Hyperdimensional Computation (HDC), where the basic compute units are high-dimensional random vectors, the information is fully distributed, and the operators are dimension-wise and embarrassingly parallel.
 I am generally interested in programming languages, formal methods, and software engineering.

 I obtained my B.S. (summa cum laude) in computer science from Turing Class, Peking University, China.
 My undergraduate research focused on software testing, under the supervision of Prof. Darko Marinov and Prof. Tao Xie.